 The privilege of bespoke software is in its unique set of features and functionalities that face users’ needs and requirements.
 When you create a system from scratch, you can get as many features as you need.
 And what is more important – you can get only those features your users need.
 Let’s take a closer look at the core features your life insurance software should have.

-This feature is aimed to provide a definition of new products, edit and modify the existing definition, store and transfer product’s data.
+This feature is aimed to provide a definition of new products, edit and modify the existing definition, and store and transfer product data.

 This feature ensures automatic reports/orders generation.
-It also offers the following options: accounts management, operations, and orders handling, fund registries, etc.
+It also offers the following options: accounts management, operations, order handling, fund registries, etc.

 This feature is designed to categorize different events (taxable/non-taxable).
 It offers reminders of premium underpayment or nonpayment, cash flow management, and other important options.

 The solution is extra user-friendly as it provides all the initial wants and needs of all the stakeholders.
-Insubiz is easily implemented, provides fast support and regular updates.
-As you can see, bespoke platforms are able to ensure more functionalities and more options for their users as compared with the prepackaged ones.
+Insubiz is easily implemented and provides fast support and regular updates.
+As you can see, bespoke platforms are able to ensure more functionalities and more options for their users as compared to prepackaged ones.

 Speaking about the benefits of implementing a comprehensive software system for managing life insurance policies, we should distinguish the following:

 With a well-built system in place, you can enhance customer service and support, manage Big Data, and create large client databases.
 Custom-designed software is also able to automate data processing, sharing, and analyzing.
-Automation allows eliminating human errors and making insurance processes more efficient and streamlined.
+Automation allows for eliminating human errors and making insurance processes more efficient and streamlined.
 All the information is kept in one system and easily accessible.
-We can mention a lot of other advantages of insurtech solutions, however, you can read about an overall view of the insurance product development topic in our latest article.
+We can mention a lot of other advantages of insurtech solutions.
+However, you can read an overall view of the insurance product development topic in our article.

-Basing on initial requirements, the team writes a detailed SRS documentation (software requirements and specifications).
-It serves a basis for the product architecture and is usually tightly connected with design document specification (DDS).
-It is based on various parameters as risk assessment, product robustness, design modularity, budget and time constraints, the best design approach is selected for the product.
+Based on initial requirements, the team writes detailed SRS documentation (software requirements and specifications).
+It serves as a basis for the product architecture and is usually tightly connected with design document specification (DDS).
+It is based on various parameters such as risk assessment, product robustness, design modularity, budget, and time constraints, the best design approach is selected for the product.
 A design approach clearly defines all the architectural modules of the product along with its communication and data flow representation with the external and third-party modules.

 During this stage of SDLC, developers write code according to DDS.
 The team follows the coding guidelines defined beforehand.
 The tools and programming languages, which actually make up the technology stack, are also selected in advance.

 At first glance, it seems that a seven-step process is very simple.
-Keep in mind though that dedicated developers put a lot of efforts into the development process, especially if projects are long-term.
+Keep in mind, though, that dedicated developers put a lot of effort into the development process, especially if projects are long-term.

 Of course, you can buy an off-the-shelf product with a ready set of features.
 However, if you need a customizable solution, consider custom design.

-If you are interested in hiring a dedicated team, learn more about outsourcing to Ukraine.
+If you are interested in hiring a dedicated team, learn more about DICEUS.